-The MFC is charged by state law to manage forested 16th section public school trust lands located in 67 counties throughout the state.
+The MFC is charged by state law to manage forested 16th Section Public School Trust lands located in 67 counties throughout the state.

-The MFC sustainably manages approximately 480,000 acres of forested 16th section public school trust lands.
-Timber sale revenue from school trust lands directly benefits children attending nearby schools.
+The MFC sustainably manages approximately 480,000 acres of forested 16th Section Public School Trust lands.
+Timber sale revenue from school trust lands directly benefits students attending nearby schools.
 Funds are reinvested into the school districts where they are earned at the discretion of the local school board.

-In addition to timber production, management considerations also include wildlife, soil and water quality, aesthetics, and other appropriate benefits of forestlands.
+In addition to timber production, management considerations also include wildlife, soil and water quality, aesthetics and other appropriate benefits of forestlands.

-The MFC ensures that proper care is taken to manage forested 16th section public school trust lands sustainably and Best Management Practices (BMPs) are employed during the management process.
+The MFC ensures that proper care is taken to manage forested 16th Section Public School Trust lands sustainably and Best Management Practices (BMPs) are employed during the management process.

-The combined revenue from timber sales on Mississippi school trust lands and other public lands totaled \$10.28 million in FY18.
+The combined revenue from timber sales on Mississippi school trust lands and other public lands totaled \$10.44 million in FY20.

-The MFC converted their collective management data into a GIS system to prepare the first comprehensive 16th section public school trust lands assessment.
-This assessment, together with more intensive forest management practices, allowed the MFC to meet their goal for timber-generated revenue.
-Mississippi's forested 16th section public school trust lands are certified by the American Tree Farm System (ATFS), the first ever large-scale certification of nonfederal public forestland in the nation.
+The MFC converted its collective management data into a GIS system to prepare the first comprehensive 16th Section Public School Trust lands assessment.
+This assessment, together with more intensive forest management practices, allowed the MFC to meet its goal for timber-generated revenue.
+Mississippi's forested 16th Section Public School Trust lands are certified by the American Tree Farm System (ATFS), the first-ever large-scale certification of non-federal public forestland in the nation.
 ATFS certification ensures that School Trust Lands will continue to be managed sustainably, for the benefit of future generations.

 Timber sale revenue from School Trust Lands directly benefits children attending nearby schools.
-94,683 acres were reported under a Certified Stewardship plan or other type of forest management plan in FY18.
+108,476 acres were reported under a Certified Stewardship plan or other type of forest management plan in FY20.